-Domain Utility logs are written to the log file names domain utility.log and it stored in TIBCO _HOME traver >logs.
+Answer: Domain Utility logs are written to the log file names domain utility.log and it stored in TIBCO _HOME Traver >logs.
 The log contains information about user selections in TIBCO Domain Utility.

-1) Adapter subscriber, adap request response server : When ever a message comes into a destination queue or network, listerns to a request from a adapter and sends a respose back to that adapter.
+1) Adapter subscriber, adap request response server: Whenever a message comes into a destination queue or network, listens to a request from an adapter and sends a response back to that adapter.

-2) File poller : polls for any changes that occur in the file and with any change grabs the whole file.
+2) File poller : polls for any changes that occur in the file and with any change grab the whole file.

 3) Timer: receive notification Starts a process on the time specified ex: before JDBC QUERY, starts a process on receiving of data from a notify activity.

-4) http receiver : Starts a process based on a request from http server.
+4) Http receiver Starts a process based on a request from the HTTP server.

 7) Rv subscriber: The Rendezvous Subscriber process starter creates a process when a TIBCO Rendezvous message on the given subject is received.

-8) Rmi server : The RMI Server process starter registers the specified remote object name with the specified registry server and then creates process instances to handle incoming requests for the object.
+8) Email server: The RMI Server process starter registers the specified remote object name with the specified registry server and then creates process instances to handle incoming requests for the object.
 The process definition acts as the implementation of the specified object.

 At runtime, a client can retrieve the WSDL file for a process containing this process starter using an HTTP request.
 Once the WSDL is retrieved, the client can perform a SOAP request to invoke the web service.

-33. What are the restrictions of using TIBCO Admin GUI via secondary server?
+33. What are the restrictions of using TIBCO Admin GUI via a secondary server?

-We cannot perform user management, deploy applications or perform any other activity for which read write access is required.
+Answer: We cannot perform user management, deploy applications or perform any other activity for which read-write access is required.